Next Events

 August 2024

-Our hearty congratulations to Roger Johnson who, after many years of volunteering in senior roles for the BCS has been awarded a Hororary BCS Fellowship.
+Our hearty congratulations to Roger Johnson who, after many years of volunteering in senior roles for the BCS has been awarded an Hororary BCS Fellowship.
 Those of us who have had the pleasure of working with him in the Computer Conservation Society have long since appreciated his tireless dedication to the smooth running of the Society both as a former chair of the Society and over a long period as London Meetings Secretary.
 But we don’t know the half of it, for his contribution to our parent body, the BCS goes back much further including his year as BCS President.

 Well done Roger.
 Well done BCS.
 What took you so long?